XericZephyr/LeetCode/Gossip.md

 * Multiply Strings: AC by luck, do it again

 * Integer to Roman: Familiar your self with 10-base numbers
+* Integer to English Words: Simple, just need to type in all english number words

 ## Array and String